-Attorneys Kip Wayerski and Gerry Zmolek have been law partners since 1993.
+Attorneys Kip Wayerski and Gerry Zmolek were law partners since 1993, until Gerry's retirement in 2018.
+Mitchell Wayerski joined the firm in 2012 while in college (mostly during the summers) and went full time as an attorney in 2015.
 We are highly experienced in Injury and Disability law.
 Our close working relationship allows us to work together on difficult and complex cases in order to come up with the best possible solutions for the client.

 Kip enjoys spending time with his wife of over 25 years and three grown boys.
 He is also an avid Ironman triathlete and ultra-runner, having competed in a dozen Ironman triathlons, multiple 50 mile and 50K trail races, and numerous other events.
 One of his favorite weekend pastimes is going on long mountain runs with his dog, Lindy.

-Gerry lives in Bellingham with his wife Cindy, and enjoys his time off work being with his family and playing golf.
+Gerry lives in Bellingham with his wife Cindy and enjoys his time being with his family and playing golf.

 Born in Spokane, Washington, and raised in Bellingham, Mitchell attended Gonzaga University School of Law, graduating in 2015 with highest academic honors, Summa Cum Laude, and in the top 5% of his class.
 While at Gonzaga, Mitchell received the Judge James Lawless Scholarship Award from the Superior Court Judges’ Association (22 years after his father received the same award, which was a first in the Law School's history), along with a half dozen “CALI” awards for academic excellence.
 While in law school Mitchell worked as a Rule 9 intern for the Spokane City Prosecutor’s Office, where he spent most of his time in court handling arraignments, contested hearings and other legal matters.
 Mitchell has also worked for The Unemployment Law Project, handling Administrative Law Hearings for individuals who had been denied unemployment benefits.